kean/articles/2021-03-15-pulse-store.markdown

 Unlike archives, which are just binary blobs, packages can be added to source control, which is the main reason `.pbxproj` files are packages.

-There are many other documents that Apple represents as packages: apps are packages (`.app`), photo libraries are too (`.photoslibrary`).
+There are many other document types that Apple represents as Packages or Bundles[^5]: apps (`.app`), photo libraries (`.photoslibrary`).
 A great advantage of packages is that they don't require any special code, `FileManager` can simply directly access the files and the directory inside the package.
+While packages _can_ be operated directly by `FileManager`, there's also a rich API called [`FileWrapper`](https://developer.apple.com/documentation/foundation/filewrapper) which can help working with packages and ensure data integrity.

+[^5]: There is a distinction between Packages and Bundles that I'm not going to cover, you can read more [online](https://en.wikipedia.org/wiki/Bundle_(macOS)).

 ## Other Approaches

-Apple typically uses either packages or packages, but there are also a couple of other approaches to consider.
+Apple typically uses packages and archives, but there are also a couple of other approaches to consider.

 ### SQLite

 It might sound counterintuitive at first, but [SQLite claims](https://www.sqlite.org/appfileformat.html) to be an excellent document file format.
 From the listed advantages, I would like to point out two things:

 - **Atomic Transactions**.
 Writes to SQLite are atomic meaning there is practically no danger of corrupting the document.
 This is pretty much impossible to achieve with "pile-of-files" approaches.
 - **Performance**.
 For relatively small files, SQLite claims to be [35% faster](https://www.sqlite.org/fasterthanfs.html) than the filesystem.
-Is SQLite faster than ZIP archives?
-The document doesn't say, but I'm assuming it isn't compared with uncompressed archives.

-For Pulse, SQLite seemed like an overkill, and I already commited to using Core Data[^2].
+SQLite excels at small atomic writes because it uses a tail-add journal which is sympathetic to the way nvram works.
+But this is irrelevant for my scenario where I don't care about incremental updates at all.

 ### Binary Formats